 To accommodate the ever-changing population at Byrd, building has undergone three renovations/additions.
 In addition to these changes, adjustments have been made to the academic programs in order to meet the needs of the students.

 Currently, students enjoy a full elementary curriculum, including art, vocal music, physical education, and library media.
 There are numerous other services available to the students, such as guidance, Title 1, speech, numerous after school clubs and activities, and an array of special education services.
 Students have access to computers and the Internet throughout the school campus.
-Students in fourth and fifth grades participate in a 1:1 program in which all students have an iPad to use at school and at home.
-The school has an additional thirty iPads available for student use in all grades.
+Students in kindergarten through fifth grades participate in a 1:1 program in which all students have an iPad to use at school, grades three through five take their iPads home.

 The professional staff is dedicated to the principle of life-long learning and to continuous improvement.
 The instructional emphasis is mastery of the Virginia Standards of Learning and meeting the criteria as outlined by the No Child Left Behind Act.
 Much emphasis is placed on professional development to assist teachers in expanding their repertoire to meet the needs of the varying student groups.
 All staff members work in a technology rich environment.
 Technology workshops, conferences, and classes are available monthly for faculty and staff.